Mubarak, Egypt's Ousted President, Is Dead At 91

 In August, the ousted leader went on trial, facing charges of conspiracy for ordering the killing of anti-government protesters.
 Mubarak's nine co-defendants included his two sons, former Interior Minister Habib el-Adly and six top former police officials.
 After a 10-month proceeding, on June 2, 2012, the former Egyptian president was convicted of having a role in those deaths and sentenced to life in prison.

-The Mubarak Legacy
+The Mubarak legacy

 Analyst and author Hugh Roberts believes Mubarak will be remembered most for spearheading Egypt's long, slow atrophy.

-"Sadat in some ways had acquired a certain charisma precisely because he did have big ideas," Roberts says.
+"Sadat in some ways had acquired a certain charisma precisely because he did have big ideas," Roberts said.
 "And I think in a way that if Mubarak drew a lesson from Sadat's experience, it was that it's safer not to have big ambitions in terms of shaking things up."

-But protester Hussein says she'll also remember the former leader for uniting Egyptians to fight for their rights.
+But protester Hussein said she'll also remember the former leader for uniting Egyptians to fight for their rights.

-"Had it not been for Hosni Mubarak's presence, people would not have been united," she says.
+"Had it not been for Hosni Mubarak's presence, people would not have been united," she said.
 "And by the end of the day, it was really obvious that these people were not going to go home until they bring him down."